 20-21 November 2025 | Bucharest, Romania

-As ARC is the Official Dialogue Partner of the ASEMME, we aligned with complemented the programme of the ASEM Senior Officials Meeting (ISOM) co-organised by the ASEM Education Secretariat and Romania’s Ministry of Education and Scientific Research to conduct an ARC10 Policy Dialogue which also covers the fourth quarterly meeting of the ASEM Education Expert Group on SDGs and Education.
+As ARC is the Official Dialogue Partner of the ASEMME, we aligned with complemented the programme of the ASEM Senior Officials Meeting (ISOM) co-organised by the ASEM Education Secretariat and Romania’s Ministry of Education and Scientific Research to conduct an ARC10 Policy Dialogue a side-event of the ASEM Education 1st Senior Officials’ Meeting (SOM1) held on 18-19 November 2025, where ASEF proudly shared its work.

 What’s Next in 2026?

-Early 2026 | Online and Onsite
+Q1 to Q3 2026 | Online

 ARC10 activities in 2026 will primarily focus on implementing the Work Plan of the ASEM Education Expert Group on SDGs and Education to collate policy insights and good practices.
+Upcoming meetings will address topics such as the Global Citizenship Education (GCED), civic engagement, inclusion and AI in education, and others.

 To stay updated on our upcoming events, follow us on social media and join our mailing list by signing up below!